-\section{Visualization}
+\subsection{Visualization}

-To further validate the effectiveness of our DKUA, we conduct a qualitative comparison with the DASK method, as shown in Figure. \ref{fig:visual}.
+To further validate the effectiveness of our DSKC, we conduct a qualitative comparison with the DASK method, as shown in Figure. \ref{fig:visual}.
 The left column displays challenging query images, including cases with low-light, occlusion, back views, and side views.
 In Figure. \ref{fig:visual}, correctly matched pedestrians are marked with green boxes, while incorrect matches are highlighted in red.
-Under low-light conditions (first row), our DKUA accurately retrieves eight out of ten individuals with the same identity, despite the limited visual information available.
+Under low-light conditions (first row), our DSKC accurately retrieves eight out of ten individuals with the same identity, despite the limited visual information available.
 Under occlusion conditions (second and third rows), the DASK method matches at least four people incorrectly among ten individuals.
-But our DKUA accurately retrieves nine out of ten individuals with the same identity.
-In back-view scenarios (fourth and fifth rows), our DKUA successfully handles angle change issue, outperforming DASK method in matching the same identity.
-For side-view (sixth row), the DASK method only correctly matches four pedestrians, whereas our DKUA achieves perfect retrieval (10/10) pedestrians with the occlusion and side view.
-These results demonstrate that DKUA achieves superior retrieval performance, consistently identifying more pedestrians with the same identity across diverse challenging conditions.
-This advantage stems from our DKUA, which effectively consolidates the unified representation with the characteristics of cross-domain sharing and identity discrimination to enhance the model’s anti-forgetting and matching accuracy performance.
+But our DSKC accurately retrieves nine out of ten individuals with the same identity.
+In back-view scenarios (fourth and fifth rows), our DSKC successfully handles angle change issue, outperforming DASK method in matching the same identity.
+For side-view (sixth row), the DASK method only correctly matches four pedestrians, whereas our DSKC achieves perfect retrieval (10/10) pedestrians with the occlusion and side view.
+These results demonstrate that our DSKC achieves superior retrieval performance, consistently identifying more pedestrians with the same identity across diverse challenging conditions.
+This advantage stems from our DSKC, which effectively consolidates the unified representation with the characteristics of cross-domain sharing and identity discrimination to enhance the model’s anti-forgetting and matching accuracy performance.\\